Negative Sampling in Recommendation: A Survey and Future Directions: Literature review of Negative Sampling in Recommendation

 \subsubsection{Attention-based IRW}

-Attention-based IRW assigns importance scores and adjusts weights for each items, which could focus on the most relevant items for each user and provide suitable recommendations aligned with the user's personalized interests with the attention mechanism. \cite{E13,E14,E16,E17,E18,C15}.
-To eﬃciently train recommenders with millions of items in the real-world application, this strategy attempt to sample negative candidates from the background distribution and then correct them via importance weighting.
-Firstly, a series of works attempt to \textbf{focus on the safe (easy) negative samples} while overlooking the hard negative samples.
-To adaptively prune the large-loss interactions along the training process, ADT \cite{E9} devises the truncated loss paradigm to discard the hard samples (large-loss ones) with a dynamic threshold in each iteration and a reweighted loss paradigm to adaptively lower the weights of large-loss samples.
-UIB \cite{C15} innovatively introduces an auxiliary score for each user to define a personalized decision boundary and individually penalize samples that cross the boundary with a hybrid loss of the point-wise paradigm and the pair-wise paradigm.
-Moreover, some studies assume that \textbf{more informative negative samples can contribute more to the gradient of loss function}, the magnitude of the gradient becomes much larger so that training can be accelerated.
-To assist the learning process from the most important historical transitions, DEERS \cite{A58} leverage the prioritized sampling strategy to greedily select the most informative negative sample while ensuring that the probability of being sampled is monotonic in a transition's priority in reinforcement learning.
+Attention-based IRW assigns importance scores and adjusts weights for each item, which could focus on the most relevant items for each user and provide suitable recommendations aligned with the user's personalized interests with the attention mechanism. \cite{E13,E14,dai2024modeling,E18,C15}.
+To efficiently train recommenders with millions of items in the real-world applications, this strategy attempts to sample negative candidates from the uniform distribution and then correct them via importance weighting.
+A series of works attempt to \textbf{focus on the safe (easy) negative samples} while overlooking the hard negative samples.
+To adaptively prune the large-loss interactions, ADT \cite{E9} devises the truncated loss paradigm to discard the large-loss samples (hard ones) with a dynamic threshold and a reweighted loss paradigm to adaptively lower the weights of these samples.
+UIB \cite{C15} innovatively introduces an auxiliary score for each user to define a personalized decision boundary and individually penalize samples that cross the boundary with a hybrid loss of point-wise and pair-wise paradigm.
+Moreover, some studies assume that \textbf{more informative negative samples can contribute more to the gradient}, the magnitude of the gradient becomes much larger so that training can be accelerated.
+To assist the learning process from the most important historical transitions, DEERS \cite{A58} proposes a prioritized sampling strategy to greedily select the most informative negative sample while ensuring that the probability of being sampled is monotonic in a transition's priority in reinforcement learning.